Vantiq/vantiq-sdk-node/docs/api.md

 topics         | system.topics     | User-defined topics in the Vantiq system types          | system.types      | Data types defined in the Vantiq system users          | system.users      | Vantiq user accounts
-images         | system.images     | Images stored in the Vantiq system videos         | system.videos     | Videos stored in the Vantiq system

 Data types defined in the Vantiq system can also be used as resources.
 For example, if you define data type `MyNewType`, then `MyNewType` is now a legal resource name that can be used in the API methods.